ruby/ruby/ext/tk/sample/tkextlib/tile/readme.txt

-All of *.tcl, themes/kroc.tcl and images (themes/kroc/*) are quoted from Tcl/Tk's Tile extension.
+All of *.tcl and under themes/ directory (except kroc.rb) are quoted from Tcl/Tk's Tile extension.
 Please read Orig_LICENSE.txt.